purrbot-site/Docs/docs/contribute/translate.md

+---
+title: Translations
+description: Find out how you can translate the bot into another language.
+---

 # Translations
 \*Purr* is available in various languages.
 Each of those languages was made with :heart:, effort and some letters by the community.